centralnicgroup-opensource/rtldev-middleware-whmcs-rrpproxy-registrar/README.md

 ## Usage Guide ##

-Go to your WHMCS Admin Area -> `Setup > Products/Services > Domain Registrars` and activate RRPProxy Registrar module by clicking the Activate button and enter your RRPProxy credentials (username/password).
+Go to your WHMCS Admin Area -> `Setup > Products/Services > Domain Registrars` and activate the Key-Systems RRPproxy Registrar module by clicking the Activate button and enter your RRPproxy credentials (username/password).

 ## Minimum Requirements ##

-* WHMCS 7.6
+* WHMCS 7.6+ or 8.x

 For the latest WHMCS minimum system requirements, please refer to [https://docs.whmcs.com/System_Requirements](https://docs.whmcs.com/System_Requirements)